Nun-and-done: Loyola Chicago stuns top-seeded Illinois 71-58

+INDIANAPOLIS (AP) — If the pregame prayer sounded more like a scouting report, it was.
+And if Sister Jean didn’t have any plans for next weekend, well, she does now.

-INDIANAPOLIS (AP) — Loyola Chicago carried out 101-year-old superfan Sister Jean’s plans to a T on Sunday, moving to the Sweet 16 with a 71-58 win over Illinois, the first No. 1 seed bounced from this year’s NCAA Tournament.
+Loyola Chicago carried out its 101-year-old superfan’s plans to a T on Sunday, moving to the Sweet 16 with a 71-58 win over Illinois, the first No. 1 seed bounced from this year’s NCAA Tournament.

 Cameron Krutwig delivered a 19-point, 12-rebound masterpiece and the quick-handed, eighth-seeded Ramblers (26-4) led wire to wire.
 They befuddled a powerful Illinois offense to return to the second weekend three years after their last magical run to the Final Four.

+A hard habit to break for these Ramblers.
+And a classic case of nun-and-done for the Illini.

-The Ramblers will next play either Oklahoma State or Oregon State, who were set to meet later Sunday.
+Loyola Chicago will next play either Oklahoma State or Oregon State, who were set to meet later Sunday.

+“We just executed, played our game and controlled the game from the start,” Krutwig said.
+“Nobody was really doing anything out of body or out of mind.
+We just stuck to the game plan.”

-Their 2018 trip to the Final Four was headlined by Sister Jean Dolores Schmidt, the venerable team chaplain, who received both COVID-19 vaccination shots and clearance to travel to Indianapolis to see what inspiration she could provide in 2021.
+Some of Loyola’s wisdom comes from Sister Jean Dolores Schmidt, the venerable team chaplain, who headlined the team’s 2018 run to the Final Four and received both COVID-19 vaccination shots so she could travel to Indianapolis to see what inspiration she could provide in 2021.

-Before taking in most of this game from the luxury suite — sitting in her wheelchair and decked out in her trademark maroon and gold scarf — Jean delivered a pregame prayer that could’ve been stripped straight from a John Wooden handbook.
+Before taking in this game from the luxury suite — sitting in her wheelchair and decked out in her trademark maroon and gold scarf — Jean delivered a pregame prayer that could’ve been stripped straight from a John Wooden handbook.

 “As we play the Fighting Illini, we ask for special help to overcome this team and get a great win,” she said.
 “We hope to score early and make our opponents nervous.
 We have a great opportunity to convert rebounds as this team makes about 50% of layups and 30% of its 3 points.
 Our defense can take care of that.”